 To track the effect of an interaction on a segmented audience, you define personalization campaigns.

-You already know what is going on and have looked into the conversion and attribution reports.
+You already know what is going on and have looked into the conversion, attribution and uplift reports.
 You now need to ensure your digital assets are relevant, engaging, and effective for your target audience.
 You do this by defining personalization campaigns to track whether an engagement works for a certain audience and have a more fine-grained filter for audience to target.
 You basically define a campaign using any data you have accumulated in Sitefinity Insight, including behavioral and demographics data to measure how personalization affects conversion rate.

 NOTE: Personalization reports give you a summary of what Sitefinity CMS displays to different audience segments but not how conversion rates are affected by this.
 On the other hand, personalization campaign reports give you insights on what data is tracked and how conversion rates change within Sitefinity Insight.
 For more information about personalization reports, see Personalization.